inkstitch/inkstitch/collections/_docs/en/003-006-satin-column.md

 Pull compensation     |![Pull compensation example](/assets/images/docs/params-satin-pull_compensation.png)|Satin stitches [pull the fabric together](/tutorials/push-pull-compensation/), resulting in a column narrower than you draw in Inkscape.
 This setting expands each pair of needle penetrations outward from the center of the satin column by a fixed length.
 Two values separated by a space may be used for an aysmmetric effect.
 Reverse rails         |![Reverse Rung](/assets/images/docs/satin-reverse-rung.png) | Enabling this may help if your satin renders very strangely. <br />Options are :<br /> ◦ Automatic, the default value aims to detect and fix the problem <br />◦ Don't reverse , disable automatic detection <br />◦ Reverse first rail <br />◦ Reverse second rail <br />◦ Reverse both rails
 Swap rails            |☑ | Swaps the first and the second rails of a satin column.
 Affecting which side the thread finishes on as well as any other sided property.
+Minimum stitch length         ||Overwrite global minimum stitch length setting.
+Shorter stitches than that will be removed.
+Minimum  jump stitch  length             ||Overwrite global minimum jump stitch length setting.
+Shorter distances to the next object will have no lock stitches
 Allow lock stitches   |☑ |Enables lock stitches in only desired positions Force lock stitches   |☑ | Sew lock stitches after sewing this element, even if the distance to the next object is smaller than defined in the collapse length value value in the Ink/Stitch prefreneces.
 Tack stitch           | |Chose your [favorite style](/docs/stitches/lock-stitches/)